 Think of all throws having three phases, a beginning, a middle and end and in each phase there are several sections.
-The beginning is the start and run (body develops speed and rhythm), the middle or transition (which place the body and javelin in the correct position for throwing) are the crossovers and the end is the release (delivery).
+The beginning is the start and run (body develops speed and rhythm), the middle or transition (which places the body and javelin in the correct position for throwing) are the crossovers and the end is the release (delivery).

 Within these sections are the behaviour goals we are looking to achieve in pursuit of good technique.
 Like other throwing events the rhythm on delivery is important and should be 1-2,3.